F1 2023 Insider's Guide No. 07 – Monaco

 Where can you experience Monaco's allure and irresistible charm?

 Nobu and Nikki BeachThe Fairmont Monte Carlo is built out over the cliffs in a modernist style that Le Corbusier would have surely approved of.
 It hovers over the sea on piloti on one side and also sits on top of part of the F1 track.
-Nikki Beach will be one of the key places to party during the F1 weekend with daytime DJs, pool shindigs and its famous selection of Champagne.
-Nobu will be slinging sushi and seafood in the evening and you should expect to spy celebrities at its storied tables.
+Nikki Beach will be one of the key places to party during the F1 weekend with daytime DJs, pool shindigs, and its famous selection of Champagne.
+Nobu will be slinging sushi and seafood in the evening, and you should expect to spy celebrities at its storied tables.

 Where are the best spots for panoramic views of the principality?

 The Dog’s Head – Resembling the profile of a dog's head, once you complete the strenuous hike up to the top of Tête de Chien – which translates to Dog’s Head in English – you’re rewarded with panoramic views down to the city and race track below and the sea in the distance.
-The peak itself is over the border in France near to the village of La Turbie and comes in at 550 metres.
+The peak itself is over the border in France, near the village of La Turbie, and comes in at 550 metres.
 It is the high point of the Grand Corniche Road and is said to resemble a dog’s head in shape, as the name suggests.
 Look out for sea birds circling up in the sky.

 Where to experience the best nightlife in Monaco?